VyshnavKalladithodi/RoboticArmSimulation/README.md

 - Waits for the robotic arm to stabilize at the target position.

 #### `open_gripper(self)`, `close_gripper(self)`
-- Controls the gripper's opening and closing movements.
+- Uses **constraints** to simulate the gripper opening and closing.

 #### `run_grasping_task(self)`
 - Executes the full grasping sequence:
   1. Moves to home position.
-  2. Detects the object position.
+  2. Detects the object position using **HSV-based segmentation**.
   3. Opens the gripper.
   4. Moves above and then to the object.
-  5. Closes the gripper.
+  5. Closes the gripper using constraints.
   6. Lifts and moves the object.
   7. Places and releases the object.
   8. Returns to home position.